 Below are some links to guidance documents for keeping your church building secure:

 - Keeping your building secure does not necessarily mean keeping it locked during the day.
 The DAC would like to encourage all churches to keep their buildings open so that members of the public can visit and experience something of the presence of God in our worship spaces.
-For some churches this is not possible, but many churches could consider keeping their doors open the day if they follow the advice set out in this guidance document by Ecclesiastical Insurance.
+For some churches this is not possible, but many churches could consider keeping their doors open during the day if they follow the advice set out in this guidance document by Ecclesiastical Insurance.
 Ecclesiastical Insurance has a website page which encourages churches to stay open and offers further advice on this.

 - Ecclesiastical Insurance also provides guidance on general matters of church security.